 The inside track on justice and injustice – latest analysis from Home Affairs Correspondent Simon Israel.

-A two-year investigation into the Metropolitan Police’s treatment of female, black, minority ethnic and gay officers has uncovered a culture of fear, significant weaknesses in handling discrimination complaints and a general reluctance within the force to admit mistakes and apologise.
+A two-year investigation into the Metropolitan Police’s treatment of female, black, minority ethnic and gay officers has uncovered a culture of fear.

 Muslim activist Dr Salman Butt has launched legal action against the Home Secretary after he was named in a Government press release about hate preachers.